brightinteractive/django-encrypted-cookie-session/README.md

 1.1.0
 -----

+* Switched to ENCRYPTED_COOKIE_KEY instead of SECRET_KEY to encourage care and isolation of the key.
+You need to add ENCRYPTED_COOKIE_KEY to your settings.
 * Extended django-paranoia
 * Switched to M2Crypto and m2secret
 * Added support for Python 2.6, Python 2.7, and Django 1.5